pupil-labs/gaze-on-facial-landmarks/README.rst

 Run it!
 ========

+Run it and map fixations on facial landmarks!

 .. code-block:: python
    pl-fixations-on-face

 For any questions/bugs, reach out to our `Discord server <https://pupil-labs.com/chat/>`__  or send us an email to info@pupil-labs.com.